cloudalchemy/ansible-ebpf_exporter/README.md

 :construction: THIS REPOSITORY IS A WORK IN PROGRESS :construction:

+Currently this is blocked by [lack of releases from upstream project](https://github.com/cloudflare/ebpf_exporter/issues/32)

 ## Description

 Deploy cloudflare [ebpf exporter](https://github.com/cloudflare/ebpf_exporter) using ansible.
 More about eBPF: